davisin2/k8s-example-voting-app/README.md

-Execute following com mands on Any Kubernetes cluster available in Public Cloud (like Azure, AWS or GCP etc,).
+Execute following commands on Any Kubernetes cluster available in Public Cloud (like Azure, AWS or GCP etc,).
 Reason for Public Cloud is we have two services of type Load Balancer, which can't be used on local setup.

 Kubernetes Services : Type